-- ★ Cook the little millet according to the package instructions and let it cool. - ★ In a food processor, combine the dates, nuts and seeds.
+- Cook the little millet according to the package ★ instructions and let it cool. - ★ In a food processor, combine the dates, nuts and seeds.
 Pulse until they are finely chopped and wellmixed. - ★ In a mixing bowl, combine the cooked little millet, nut butter, honey (if using), vanilla extract (if using) and a pinch of salt. - ★ Add the chopped date and nut mixture to the mixing bowl.
 Mix everything until well combined.
-You can use your hands to ensure the ingredients are evenly distributed. - ★ Line a baking dish or tray with parchment paper.
+You can use your hands to ensure the ingredients are evenly distributed. - Line a baking dish or tray with parchment paper. ★ - 38 | Healthy Recipes for Defence

-- Little millet energy bars can be a nutritious snack if you incorporate protein and fiberrich ingredients.
-Consider adding nuts, seeds (such as chia or flaxseeds), or even a scoop of protein powder to boost the nutritional content. - While using natural sweeteners is fine, try to limit the amount of added sugars in your energy bars.
-Use sweeteners sparingly and rely on the natural sweetness of dried fruits or a small amount of honey. - 3.
+- or a small amount of honey. - 3.
 Play around with textures to make your energy bars more interesting.
 You can include crunchy elements like toasted nuts or seeds, or even incorporate some dried fruits for a chewy texture.